QS should be available for women in the United States.

 Background:

-Watch a video (use the back button to return) and read about this safe and 98% effective non-drug in-office method.
+Watch our best video (turn off VPN and use the back button to return) and read about this safe and 98% effective non-drug in-office method.

 The QS procedure – is a nonsurgical permanent contraceptive method for women.
 Using an intrauterine device (IUD) inserter a trained healthcare provider puts 7 tiny (36mg) quinacrine pellets into the uterus without need for general anesthesia twice.
 The 1st dose is given after a period ends.
 The 2nd dose is given one month later.
-The patient can return to work after each 15-minute visit and must keep using their old birth control method for the next 3 months while an immune response to the quinacrine pellets permanently blocks both fallopian tubes 98% of the time (not 99% like having your tubes tied).
+The patient can return to work after each 1 hour visit and must keep using their old birth control method for the next 3 months while an immune response to the quinacrine pellets permanently blocks both fallopian tubes 98% of the time (not 99% like having your tubes tied).
 Blockage can be verified by ultrasound.
+You can read our QS FDA Approved Phase 3 Trial Protocol on Amazon and free here.
 This method is safe and has been used by more than 200,000 women in over 50 countries with minimal side effects lasting a day or less.
 Our book of clinical trials on Amazon and free here shows:

 - QS is safer than surgical tubal ligation.